Search

 2. Learning Business Skills: You’ll need to build business knowledge, which might feel new.
 Start small by learning about your company’s business model, revenue streams, and market positioning.

-5. Understanding the Customer: Moving from a technical role to one that focuses on customer needs can be a big shift.
-Practice empathy and always keep the user’s experience in mind.
+5. Understanding the Customer: Changing from a technical person to one who considers customers’ needs can be difficult.
+Make sure you develop an understanding of empathy and always consider the experience of the end user.

 This journey won’t happen overnight, but with the right skills, mindset, and determination, you can make this transition smoothly.
 Embrace the learning process, build new competencies like customer empathy and business acumen, and take on leadership challenges that come your way.
 Many have successfully made this leap, and so can you.